 When we think about giving, the word ‘charity’ quickly springs to mind.
-While many charities around the world are doing excellent work and are in need of additional funding, they aren’t the only organisations doing good.
-Of course, we’re not saying that you shouldn’t give to charity, but rather bear in mind that you might be able to have a significant impact by supporting other kinds of organisations and initiatives, like universities, scientific research programmes, think tanks and nonprofit organisations.
+While many charities around the world are doing excellent work and are in need of additional funding, they aren’t the only organizations doing good.
+Of course, we’re not saying that you shouldn’t give to charity, but rather bear in mind that you might be able to have a significant impact by supporting other kinds of organizations and initiatives, like universities, scientific research programs, think tanks and nonprofit organizations.

 If we want to tackle the world’s most pressing problems, both today and into the future, we need to look beyond just charities so that we do not miss promising, impactful solutions to the global issues we face.

 On our mission to help our members maximize the impact of their giving, we focus on neglectedness - that is, how much attention a problem receives from funders.
 For example, in the case of animal welfare, reducing the suffering of animals at shelters, like cats and dogs, receives magnitudes more funding than reducing the suffering of farmed animals.
 In 2017, just 0.03% of all philanthropic funding in the US went to this cause, despite the fact that the majority of the 75 billion farmed animals killed for food each year live in conditions we would consider intolerable for our pets.
 We would therefore describe this area as neglected by funders, and a place where our community can make a big difference.

 Once we identify a neglected issue like this, and find the best interventions tackling the problem, we turn our attention to the organizations carrying out these interventions.
 In the case of animal welfare, one of our recommendations is Global Food Partners.
 This is not a charity but rather a not-for-profit consulting organization that works with food businesses and farmers in Asia to implement improved animal welfare policies and practices.
 We’re looking for solutions to globally neglected problems, and sometimes those solutions are not conventional charities.